 Here are some easy Small Patio Decorating Ideas and tips.

-One day we would like to add a pergola and siding to the top of the garage.
-Until then I found some old fence pickets on the Nextdoor app and my DIY dude (my husband) built a privacy screen.
-This will later be used as a trellis in another area.
-For now it helps to define the space, draw the eye up, and provide a bit of privacy.
+I found some old fence pickets on the Nextdoor app and my DIY dude (my husband) built a privacy screen.
+It helps to define the space, draw the eye up, and provide a bit of privacy.

 You can see the tutorial for the screen HERE.